johntango/Agents_NewsGather/README.md

-# Assistant Manager Builder Mark 0.0.1
+# Assistant Manager Builder Mark 0.0.3

-jrw@mit.edu (email me if you find issues)
+This Agent can scan the web for news items and consolidate into a broadcast script jrw@mit.edu (email me if you find issues)
 Thanks to following for their tools